mmatschiner/tutorials/bayesian_species_tree_inference/README.md

 <a name="starbeast2"></a>
 ## Bayesian species-tree inference with StarBEAST2

-XXX Mention that if not yet familiar with BEAST2, the tutorial [Bayesian Phylogenetic Inference](../bayesian_phylogeny_inference/README.md) should be checked!
+In the part of the tutorial, we are going to use the multi-species-coalescent model implementation of StarBEAST2 ([Ogilvie et al. 2017](https://academic.oup.com/mbe/article/34/8/2101/3738283)) to estimating a time-calibrated species tree from the set of twelve alignments.
+If you're not familiar with the BEAST2 environment yet, you might want to check the tutorials on [Bayesian Phylogenetic Inference](../bayesian_phylogeny_inference/README.md) and [Phylogenetic Divergence-Time Estimation](../divergence_time_estimation/README.md) before going through this tutorial.

 * Download the compressed directory [`09.tgz`](data/09.tgz) containing the 72 filtered alignments produced in tutorial [Ortholog Detection](../ortholog_detection/README.md).